h2non/findup/README.md

 # findup.go

-Find the first file matching in a given directory or the nearest ancestor directory up to root
+A [Go](http://golang.org) tiny package to **find the first** file matching in a given directory or the nearest ancestor directory up to root, with additional Glob pattern support

-> Work in progress!

 ## Installation